Is Retirement A Myth?

 For the Silo, Brian Jones.

-2 responses to “Is Retirement A Myth?”
+2 thoughts on “Is Retirement A Myth?”

-Live simply, use little, recycle what you can, shop almost never at regular stores (just thrift shops), wear your old clothes, go barefoot as much as you can and don’t waste time working more to pay more taxes.
+1. Live simply, use little, recycle what you can, shop almost never at regular stores (just thrift shops), wear your old clothes, go barefoot as much as you can and don’t waste time working more to pay more taxes.
 If you quit sailing so much, raise a garden!!

 Leave a Reply